All Episodes

 Well, it's a very complicated situation.

-They obviously have interviewed and gotten to so-called cooperate.
+They obviously have interviewed and gotten to so-called cooperate some of his aides in the past.

-If he does resign, uh what comes after him and Mr. Williams, uh, is not going to be good for the city of New York, uh, or for the American people, quite frankly.
+If he does resign, what comes after him and Mr. Williams is not going to be good for the city of New York or for the American people, quite frankly.

-Um he's taken a very uh this Giovanni Williams taking a very left-wing position on police conduct and on e even international issues he way he weighs in on.
+He's taken a very, this Germany Williams taken a very left-wing position on police conduct and on even international issues.

 He's drawn a moral equivalence between Israel and Hamas, essentially.

-And I I didn't spend much time there because I lived in Long Island, but when I did spend any time in New York City, um I I I just got to it got to the point, uh, Attorney General Burnovich, I just felt like anybody that was with me that I was putting them in jeopardy.
+But when I did spend any time in New York City, I just got to the point, Attorney General Bernovich, I just felt like anybody that was with me, that I was putting them in jeopardy.

 I mean, you wouldn't believe the hostility that exists for me in that city.